Anders Lange: Early life

 Anders Lange in the Royal Guards in 1924.

-Anders Sigurd Lange was born in Nordstrand, Aker (now a part of Oslo) to doctor Alf Lange (1869–1929) and Anna Elisabeth Svensson (1873–1955).
+Anders Sigurd Lange was born in Nordstrand in Aker Municipality (now a part of Oslo) to doctor Alf Lange (1869–1929) and Anna Elisabeth Svensson (1873–1955).
 He had two older siblings, Alexander and Karen.
-Although he was born in Aker, the family moved to Foss in Bjelland when he was only six weeks old, owing to his father being appointed district physician for a region consisting of Bjelland, Grindheim and Åseral.
+Although he was born in Aker, the family moved to Foss in Bjelland Municipality when he was only six weeks old, owing to his father being appointed district physician for a region consisting of Bjelland Municipality, Grindheim Municipality and Åseral Municipality.
 The Lange family was originally from Holstein and Denmark, and included several prominent public officials, priests, doctors and businessmen.
 Lange lived in Foss for his first seven years.
 Lange's parents were divorced in 1911, and Anna Elisabeth moved to Bergen with her three children.
 They lived in humble conditions in a guest house in Fjøsanger for the first two to three years.
 The family thereafter moved to Kristiania (now named Oslo), settling in Skillebekk.

 Anders Lange (seen standing back to the left) in Argentina in the late 1920s.

 Lange started his secondary education at Vestheim School in 1921, but failed to graduate examen artium.
 He subsequently moved to Kristiansand in 1923, and finished his education at Kristiansand Cathedral School in 1924.
 He was not interested in politics in his youth, spending his free time in outdoor recreation and sports.
 In Kristiania (Oslo), Lange had played football and ice hockey for the club Mercantile SFK, and he continued to play football for FK Donn in Kristiansand.
 He broke his nose several times during play, giving him his characteristic crooked nose.
 Lange held his first public speech (albeit a short one), the Kristiansand russ speech, on 17 May 1924 in honour of Henrik Wergeland.
 He thereafter served in the Royal Guards for his conscription service.

 During his time in the military, Lange became interested in forestry after reading the 1923 book Skogen og folket by Christian Gierløff.
-He graduated as a forestry technician at the Oddernes forestry school in 1926.
+He graduated as a forestry technician at the forestry school in Oddernes Municipality in 1926.
 He had part of his practice in Andebu, and after graduating he continued working there for a local farmer.
 A cousin of his father later tipped him that he could get work at a forestry school in Argentina, and Lange set out for the country in 1927.
 He went to port in Buenos Aires, got in connection with Kristiansand-based Norwegians, and travelled north to Tartagal near the border to Paraguay.
 He became engaged with the Saco company, and headed a work team of 15 men.
 Lange had also brought with him football equipment to the country, and he became known by the locals as "Don André".
 Lange lived in Argentina from November 1927 to June 1929, when he went home with his father's casket, his father having died of a heart attack when visiting Lange at his office in Argentina.